bentsea/ladev-2016-jekyll/_posts/2016-02-02-cosplay-judges-2016.markdown

 ##2016 Baton Rouge Cosplay Judges

-LouisiANIME is excited to announce that Ubergeeks Cosplay will be judging the cosplay contest for our 2016 show in Baton Rouge!
-Ubergeeks Cosplay - Team UGC began cosplaying in 2013 as a two person team.
+LouisiANIME is excited to announce that Shark Baroness, Mango Sirene and Ubergeeks Cosplay will be judging the cosplay contest for our 2016 show in Baton Rouge!
+Each guest brings years of experience in their own fields and are excited to participate in our contest this year.

 Founded officially in 2014 as a competitive duo, they competed and won their first best in show for Alphonse Elric at Mechacon.
 Since then, they have added an official third member as a handler and gone on to win 4 consecutive best in show awards in 15 months, most recently winning best in show at Wizard World New Orleans 2016.
 The concept behind Team UGC is simple: teach.
 Understanding building methods and pushing information out there is their most important goal and the entire reason the group was formed.